Getting Started with the cf CLI

 For more information about user roles, see Orgs, Spaces, Roles, and Permissions.

-If a username corresponds to multiple accounts from different user stores, such as both the internal UAA store and an external SAML or LDAP store, the cf set-org-role
+If a username corresponds to multiple accounts from different user stores, such as both the internal UAA store and an external SAML or LDAP store, running

 The user exists in multiple origins.
 Specify an origin for the requested user from: ‘uaa’, ‘other’